Shabu manufacturing plant found in mine site in Cagayan

 TUGUEGARAO CITY—Chemicals used to manufacture shabu (methamphetamine hydrochloride) were uncovered by authorities inside a warehouse located at a private mining site in Tallungan Village, Aparri town in Cagayan province on Thursday, the Philippine Drug Enforcement Agency (PDEA) said on Friday.

-The warehouse at the compound of the Hua Xia Mining Corporation also contained shabu processing apparatus and items that could be used to manufacture explosives, said Laurence Gabales, PDEA Cagayan Valley director.
+The warehouse at the compound of the Hua Xia Mining Corporation also contained shabu processing apparatus and items that could be used to manufacture explosives, said Laurefel Gabales, PDEA Cagayan Valley director.

 Since the revitalized drug war of the government, drug manufacturers had been going deeper in their operations to avoid detection by authorities.